 You’ve got your idea down on paper, now it’s time to find out if it will float.
 Pick up the phone or hit the pavement, and ask your potential customers.
 You want to ask people you don’t know too well.
 I find when I raise crazy ideas with close colleagues, they always want to impress me, so they tell me it’s great – you want to find people who are willing to tell you the truth, even if it hurts.

 For example, I called a couple of clients two years ago, when we were building the idea that became 6Q.
-I asked them how they currently get insights into their employees, and was it a productive use of their time.
-I asked questions around the value of understanding how their people feel, and how important company culture is to their organisations.
+I asked them how they currently get insights into their employees and was it a productive use of their time.
+I asked questions about the value of understanding how their people feel, and how important company culture is to their organisations.

 This helped shape where 6Q is, and how we approached building it.
 In fact, I penned an article on Startup Smart about our first day of creating 6Q.